cristinasprogrammingadventure/Machine-Learning-for-breast-cancer-detection/README.md

 Nuclear Symmetry: Cancerous nuclei tend to be less symmetrical.
 Fractal Dimension: Measures the complexity of the nuclear contour, which can signal malignancy.

 This dataset's nuclear features are critical for training machine learning models to classify tumors as benign or malignant.
+They allow machine learning models to distinguish between benign and malignant tumors, though the small tissue sample can occasionally lead to false negatives.
+The main objective in this analysis and training is to see which classification models best suit the medical data in the dataset and minimize, detecting a maximum of positive real cancer cases.
+Avoid getting false negatives is indeed a priority, considering the psychological effects of false positives in cancer detection versus the possibly letal physical effects (and also psychological) of a false negative diagnosis.

 Sources: National Cancer Institute (NCI), American Cancer Society, MedlinePlus.